Which crash helmet manufacturer makes the safest helmets?

 We’ve had to use data from UK SHARP helmet testing labs because only they give comparative scores so we can see how well helmets perform relative to each other.
 So that’s what we use, but remember, they use ECE rated helmets sourced in the UK, which may differ from US DOT helmets.
 So, it’s far from perfect and some brands are excluded (read more in the methodology section at the bottom) but it’s the best data we’ve got.

-Italian helmet maker AGV stays at 3rd place for 2019.
+Italian helmet maker AGV rises to 2nd place for 2020.
 AGV has been making very fine helmets since 1947 and, of course, they’re known for be-lidding the hallowed head of Valentino himself – and let’s face it, he’s not going to put just any old lid on now is he?
 Actually, he might if the price is right.
-But anyway, of 9 helmets tested since 2015, three scored maximum 5 stars (Corsa R, Pista GP-R and Veloce S) and the rest were four stars, showing you really can trust an AGV.
+But anyway, of 6 helmets tested since 2016, three scored maximum 5 stars (Corsa R, Pista GP-R and Veloce S) and the rest were four stars, showing you really can trust an AGV.
 Wowzers – incredible job AGV.
 You can find our AGV helmet reviews here.

-At No.4 , Bell are still doing great but they’ve slid down from top spot recently, partly because the others seem to have really upped their games.
-And despite Bell having their last 2 tested helmets score maximum 5 stars (that’s the Bell Star and Race Star) they’ve been knocked into fourth mainly because the Qualifier DLX dropped a couple of points.
-Having said that, Bell has scored a massive 4.5/5 across all 13 tested helmets over the years, which is the highest rating overall.
+At No.8 , Bell are still doing great but their three star Bell Qualifier DLX MIPS has spoiled the party a bit, meaning they’ve slipped down from 4th place last year.
+Having said that, Bell has scored a massive 4.4/5 across all 14 tested helmets over the years, which is the highest rating of any helmet brand overall.
 But because we weight recent reviews more heavily, that was enough to push Bell down the rankings a notch or two.
 As always, you can read all our Bell helmet reviews here.

-LS2 has had a mixed bag of ratings recently but they’ve had enough helmets making it up into 4 star ratings to squeeze them into our top 10, including the FF323 Arrow.
-Of 7 helmets tested since 2015, their average rating is 3.1 stars out of 5.
+Our final top ten place is taken by another budget helmet maker: LS2.
+They’ve had a mixed bag of ratings recently but they’ve had enough helmets making it up into 4 star ratings (including the FF323 Arrow) to squeeze them into our top 10.
+Of 8 helmets tested since 2016, their average rating is 3 stars out of 5.
 Check out all our LS2 helmet reviews here.

 Any chart/study like this has it’s drawbacks of course, but hopefully it’s a pretty good snapshot of how safe some of the main helmet brands will perform in an accident, relative to each other.